Lenna-Robotics-Research-Lab/LMR-MCU-Board/README.md

 ## LMR Bardia Board

-Bardia Board is the MCU board designed as an open-source hardware, by Lenna Robotics Lab as the MCU board for the LMR v1.1.
-Some highlights on the board are listed below:
+<span style="font-size:0.5em;"> Bardia Board is the MCU board designed as an open-source hardware, by Lenna Robotics Lab as the MCU board for the LMR v1.1.
+Some highlights on the board are listed below: </span>
 ------
   1- STM32F407VGT6 ARM Microcontroller <br/>
   2- Ethernet Support (DP83848 Physical Layer) <br/>